molines/eNATL60/DOC/Runoff.md

 # Preparing runoff file for eNATL60
   In this simulation, we still emulate the river runoff as a precipitation spread over the rivermouth.
-This procedure requires to have a 2D file with 2 variables: **sorunoff**  giving the amount of 'precip' (kg/m2/s) to add at the rivermouth.
-This sorunoff variable is in general a monthly climatology. **socoefr** representing the rivermouthes and used as a mask field for specific actions such as for example, shutting off the SSS restoring on the rivermouth.
+This procedure requires to have a 2D file with 2 variables: (1) **sorunoff**  giving the amount of 'precip' (kg/m2/s) to add at the rivermouth.
+This sorunoff variable is in general a monthly climatology.(2)  **socoefr** representing the rivermouths and used as a mask field for specific actions such as, for example, shutting off the SSS restoring on the rivermouth.
 For historical reason this socoefr variable has values between 0 and 0.5 (In fact either 0 or 0.5).

 In this document we present the procedure used for producing the runoff file.